TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/handbook/student_management.md

 The Student Overview page shows all students in your tutorial.
 You can see which students are in which team and who would have achieved the "Schein" right now.
 Furthermore, this is the page where you can create students and edit their information.
-A click on the "Information" button on a student's bar leads to a page with more information about the selected student.

 ## Create Students